bouncmpe150/python-notes/Teaching.CodesProjectGuide.md

 <img src="figures/project-guide/1618485979513.png" alt="1618485979513" style="50%" width="50%" />

-If you have login issues, send an email to the mail address of your section: cmpe150.mail@gmail.com for CMPE150.01 and cmpe150.mail2@gmail.com for CMPE150.02.
+If you have login issues, send an email to the mail address of your section: cmpe150.mail@gmail.com.
 Please include the error messages/screenshots.

 - If you have logged in successfully, you will see the **Navigator window**:

 <img src="figures/project-guide/1618486104949.png" alt="1618486104949" width="50%" />

-​		Select the term (2021 Spring) and double click on your section:
+​		Select the term and double click on your section:

 <img src="figures/project-guide/1618486398394.png" alt="1618486398394" width="50%"/>